 Breastfeeding is the natural way to nurture a new baby, but sometimes the Milk of Momness needs Mother Nature’s help to flow freely.
 Galactagogues (‘galact’ or ‘galacto’ is the Greek prefix that means milk, and the suffix ‘agogos’ means flow) are nature’s herbal gifts to lactating women, and have been used for centuries to help increase milk supply.
-Herbal galactagogues can help stingy milk flow from healthy mama to healthy baby.
+Herbal galactagogues can help stingy milk flow from healthy mama to healthy baby, whether you buy a prepared tea like Earth Mama’s Organic Milkmaid Tea, or prepare your own herbal blend.
 Please note: many galactagogues are also powerful uterine stimulants and are contraindicated (do not use) during pregnancy.

 Anise Seed (Pimpinella Anisum) is a culinary spice and a digestive herb that helps dispel gas and relieve indigestion and nausea as well as increase milk flow.
 According to the German Commission E, it is used in combination with Fennel seed and Caraway seed for dyspeptic conditions and gastrointestinal discomfort.